paszu/3DSRepo/Part-1-(Homebrew).md

 If you are between versions 9.9.0 and 10.5.0, you should follow this guide as written.

-If you are between versions 10.6.0 and 10.7.0, you can find instructions for using ninjhax (requires Cubic Ninja) [here](http://smealum.github.io/ninjhax2/), or instructions for using OOTHax (requires Ocarina of Time 3D and either a powersaves or another 3DS which has the homebrew launcher) [here](https://github.com/yellows8/oot3dhax).
+If you are between versions 10.6.0 and 10.7.0, you can find instructions for using ninjhax (requires Cubic Ninja) [here](http://smealum.github.io/ninjhax2/), or instructions for using oot3dhax (requires Ocarina of Time 3D and either a powersaves or another 3DS which has the HomeBrew Launcher) [here](https://github.com/yellows8/oot3dhax).
 Browserhax and menuhax were patched with 10.6.0 and will no longer work.

 If you are below version 9.0.0, you can find instructions for updating to 9.2.0-20 [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
 Browserhax does not support versions below 9.0.0.

-If you are using a game for hacks, you will need to enter homebrew launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
+If you are using a game for hacks, you will need to enter HomeBrew Launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
 After completing the initial 9.2.0 downgrade, you no longer need the game to complete the rest of the guide.

 #### What you need